jeevish/Sample-Banking-Churn-Analysis/README.md

 ## Bank Customer Churn Analysis | Power BI Dashboard

-> Understanding the signals behind customer churn to protect high-value relationships and reduce portfolio risk.
+>This project analyzes customer churn in a banking portfolio, focusing on identifying high-risk segments, understanding behavioral and financial drivers, and deriving actionable retention strategies.

 ---

 ##  Business Problem

 Customer churn is a critical challenge in the banking sector, directly impacting revenue stability and increasing customer acquisition costs.
 Identifying at-risk customers and understanding the drivers behind churn is essential for improving retention and customer lifetime value and according to Bain and Company Even a modest 5% improvement in customer retention can drive a disproportionate 25%–95% increase in profitability.